 Improve your driving habits – An estimated 30% of fuel costs are determined by engine and truck speed, both of these areas are controlled by the driver.
 Continually revving and braking your truck will lower your gas mileage.
 One way to do this is to use the cruise control (if the vehicle has one installed) on the highway to help maintain a constant speed.
 Remember you are not in a drag race, there is no need to drive like a speed demon while you are on the roads.

-Keep an eye on your tires - Maintain the correct inflation pressure.
-Although President Obama was mocked for this suggestion during his ’08 campaign, it is still solid advice you should heed.
+Keep an eye on your tires – Maintain the correct inflation pressure.
+Although President Obama was mocked for this suggestion during his ’08 campaign, it is still one our fuel saving tips you should heed.

 Take the shortest route – This may sound obvious but it doesn’t always happen.
 Go to Google Maps and plan your route for the day.
 If you can, plan to avoid congested, high-traffic areas (not high foot-traffic) that continually are filled with traffic snarls and stop-and-go driving.